-“Whoso offereth praise glorifieth me: and to him that ordereth his conversation aright will I shew the salvation of God.”
-(Psalm 50:23)
+“Whoso offereth praise glorifieth me: and to him that ordereth his conversation aright will I shew the salvation of God” (Psalm 50:23).

 This is a difficult rule to follow, for how do we determine whether such and such an action glorifies God or not?
-Nevertheless, there is one thing we can do that we can be absolutely certain does glorify Him—that is, offering to Him our praise and our thanks.
+Nevertheless, there is one thing we can do which we can be absolutely certain does glorify Him—that is, offering to Him our praise and our thanks.
 We should offer praise for His person and work in general, thanks for what He is and does for us in particular.
 “Whoso offereth praise glorifieth me!”

 If we desire to glorify God, on the other hand, we should recount all our blessings and leave our burdens with Him.
 In the words of the old hymn: “Count your many blessings, see what God hath done!”
 Then will “the peace of God, which passeth all understanding” (Philippians 4:7) fill our hearts and minds, enabling the indwelling Holy Spirit to “shew the salvation of God” not only to us, but in us and through us to others.
 HMM